Buying a Property? Get the Facts First

 Then again, further enquiries might uncover that the works were sub-standard and hazardous, which will make any purchase to be regarded as too risky.

-A drainage and water search might uncover that your property is not correctly attached to the local water company's sewage network.
-This equally might entail expensive work being carried out which would need to be paid for.
+Water and Drainage Search: A drainage and water search might uncover that your property isn't correctly connected to the local water company's sewage network.
+This could lead to expensive plumbing issues.

-A chancel search might flag that you have a potential liability to pay for repairs and upkeep of your local church.
-That opens up the possibility that in future, you might face a demand for as much as £10,000 to help repair and maintain your parish church roof.
-It would be advisable to pay for an indemnity policy to cover against this chance.
+Chancel Repair Liability Search: A chancel search might reveal a liability to pay for repairs and upkeep to the local church.
+This could be a significant unexpected cost where you face a demand for as much as £10,000 to help repair the local church's roof.

 The fact that lenders place so much importance on getting these searches is revealing in itself: any large lending organisation is likely to 'hedge its bets' as much as possible where risk is concerned.